-41. Member states should:
+41. Member States should:

-- (a) Provide leadership in adapting priority interventions into the local contexts and implementing activities; - (b) Provide leadership and governance to establish partnerships, including with community engagement structures; - (c) Conduct high-level advocacy and leadership at all levels for integrating community engagement within PHC and other sectors; and - (d) Encourage cross-border cooperation and international stakeholder dialogues.
+- (a) Provide leadership in adapting priority interventions into the local contexts and implementing activities; - (b) Take the lead in forming partnerships, including with civil society organizations, non-State actors and existing community engagement structures to support implementation; - (c) Conduct high-level advocacy and leadership at all levels for integrating community engagement within PHC and other sectors; and - (d) Recruit community health workers to support the health system in implementing the strategy; - (e) Encourage cross-border cooperation and international stakeholder dialogues.